nytimes/text-balancer/README.md

 ### Tests

-No tests right now, but we'd like to add some!
+No tests right now, but we're working on them!
 It's being used on nytimes.com and has been debugged and tested extensively on that.